 Harvest Fest takes place on the first Sunday of October.
 It is a fundraising event involving pot-luck dinner with prizes based on the year’s particular theme, a speaker, and activities for the whole family.
 These typically include a prize for the most impressive vegetable, a centerpiece competition, games and activities such as Scrabble, caroms, horseshoes, home-run derby, beanbag toss, three-legged race, etc. Afternoon coffee is served and the festival ends with singing – a buck a song.
 One of the highlights is the harvest display created each year by Norman – always a magnificent arrangement.

 Begin your Christmas shopping with the cookies!
-In 2018, the second Saturday in December, beginning at 8 am, a beautiful display of holiday and delightful Scandinavian cookies appear for sale by the pound at the West Denmark Parish Hall, 2492 170th Street, Luck.
+In 2023, the second Saturday in December, beginning at 9 am, a beautiful display of holiday and delightful Scandinavian cookies will appear for sale by the pound at the West Denmark Parish Hall, 2492 170th Street, Luck.
 We plan to be back inside with cookies you choose yourself instead of the pre-packaged boxes necessitated by COVID.

 Come early for best variety.
 Our congregation’s bakers also provide cookies for the United Pioneer Home Christmas Tea and for our elderly.
 A Tasty Christmas Tradition!